Gloriana03/codetide/README.md

 ## 💬 Final Note

 This space is more than just code, it’s a stream of intention, built one wave at a time.
-Whether it's a single script or a full application, each project echoes where I’ve been,and where I’m going.
+Whether it's a single script or a full application, each project echoes where I’ve been, and where I’m going.

 <p align="center"><i>Welcome to codetide.</i></p>